-- 1. At the lowest level, the class File represents the full name of a physical file or directory on a disk, which may or may not actually exist.
-This class deals with platform-specific issues in terms of path-specification syntax. - a) A File object supports basic operations such as inquiries about the file's existence and, if it exists, inquires about its size and last modification date and operations like renaming or deleting the file. - b) A File object does not support transferring information to or from the file.
-(I.e. it represents the name of a container for information, but provides no way to actually access the information inside it.) - c) It would, perhaps, have been clearer if the designers of java had called the class something other than File - e.g. FileName or FilePath. - 2.
+- 1. Meaning of the lines - a) The solid horizontal line near the bottom separates the platformspecific components of the Java implementation on a specific platform from the Java cross-platform abstraction. - b) The two dashed horizontal lines represent the layers of the Java io system.
+Thus, the system can be thought of as having one platform-specific layer and three Java layers. - c) The two dashed vertical lines separate portions of the system which deal with sequential binary IO, sequential text IO, and direct-access binary IO.
+(There is no direct-access text IO.) - 2.
+At the lowest level, the class File represents the full name of a physical file or directory on a disk, which may or may not actually exist.
+This class deals with platform-specific issues in terms of path-specification syntax.
+Thus, the File object bridges the divide between the java library and the underlying platform. - a) Somewhat confusingly, a File object does not represent the File itself, but rather the entry of the file in the directory structure. - b) A File object supports basic operations such as inquiries about the file's existence and, if it exists, inquires about its size and last modification date and operations like renaming or deleting the file.

+- c) A File object does not support transferring information to or from the file.
+(I.e. it represents the name of a container for information, but provides no way to actually access the information inside it.) - d) It would, perhaps, have been clearer if the designers of java had called the class something other than File - e.g. FileName or FilePath. - 3.
 At the next level up, there are three options, depending on whether the file being accessed is a sequential binary file, a sequential text file, or a direct access file.
 In each case, the object at this layer can be built on top of a File object, or in some cases on top of some other facility (such as a network connection). - a) For work with sequential binary files, the classes InputStream and OutputStream are provided.
-These presume that the underlying information is stored/transmitted in binary.

-(1) An InputStream permits a program to read an individual byte, or a series of bytes.
-It has methods:
+These presume that the underlying information is stored/transmitted in binary. - (1)An InputStream permits a program to read an individual byte, or a series of bytes (the read method has two variants). - (2)An OutputStream permits a program to write an individual byte, or a series of bytes. - (3)The classes at this level only provide for manipulation of individual bytes (in a binary file). - b) For work with text files, the classes Reader and Writer are provided.
+These presume that the underlying information is stored/transmitted in textual form. - (1)A Reader provides methods to read the code(s) for a single character or a series of characters